Anastasia-Labs/payment-subscription/docs/payment-subscription-design-specs/subscription-smart-contract.typ

   - The new Payment datum is validated by comparing it with the current Payment datum to check that the additional locked funds correspond to the specified *`additional_intervals`*.

   \
 + *MerchantWithdraw*

   The redeemer has two variants based on the datum.
-It allow anyone with a merchant to withdraw funds from the Payment UTxO or Penalty UTxO of their Service depending on the respective Payment and Penalty datums.
+It allows anyone with a merchant to withdraw funds from the Payment UTxO or Penalty UTxO of their Service depending on the respective Payment and Penalty datums.

     \
   + *Payment*